UWB-ACM/Hackathon-Docs/Nginx-Certbot.md

     # make sure the domain name matches the one you bought!
     server_name phry.me lol.phry.me;

-    # these lines will help protect users from accessing raw files in your repository folder
+    # these lines attempt to resolve a URI to a page under the /var/www/website-example-2 directory
     location / {
         try_files $uri $uri/ =404;
+    }
+    # these lines will help protect users from accessing raw files in your .git folder
+    location /.git {
+        deny all;
     }
 }
 ```